JaleelehAlnsour/securing-website-SSL-TLS-certificates-on-AWS/SETUP.md

 >  **Project Dependency**
 > This project depends on the **2-Tier Website on AWS project**.
-> Ensure that you have completed the [2-Tier Website on AWS Project Setup](../2-tier-website-on-AWS/README.md) before proceeding with this setup.
+> Ensure that you have completed the [2-Tier Website on AWS](../2-tier-website-on-AWS/README.md) before proceeding with this setup.

 ---